 By REV. RUTH BARTLETT

-Rev. Ruth Bartlett is with Calvary Baptist Church on Main Street at Benlamond Avenue.
+— Rev. Ruth Bartlett is the minister at Calvary Baptist Church, 72 Main St.